Commencement vs Graduation

 Graduation with Honors

-Graduation with honors distinction is based upon all coursework that is associate degree and lower division baccalaureate degree applicable or coursework applicable to the certificate of achievement.
+Graduation with honors distinction will be based upon all coursework that is associate degree and lower division baccalaureate degree applicable.

 - Honors is granted to students who achieve an overall 3.5 GPA.